 Measures and targets have a context.
 This context is vital to ensure that the measures and targets stay relevant as the environment changes.
 It also makes it much easier to compare departments, regions or countries that have the same measures but are in different situations.

-Awareness: The Fourth generation balanced scorecard looks at the organisation’s changing context, using an External Perspective.
+Awareness: Fourth generation balanced scorecards look at the organisation’s changing context, using an External Perspective.

-External Predicting Indicators (EPIs) are used to monitor the external environment.
-They are used to look for indications that the assumptions behind the strategy has changed or that the environment has altered substantially.
+They use External Predicting Indicators.
+These External Predicting Indicators (EPIs) are used to monitor the external environment for indications that the assumptions behind the strategy has changed or that the environment has altered substantially.
 These are derived from the Tangible Future and Strategy map.
 The EPIs ensure that managers are plugged into the environment in which their strategy is being executed so that when they are reviewing the strategy with their strategy map, they are also conscious of the potential of their environment to change.
-They inform and support the management discussion and conversation about the context of the strategy

 We incorporate social and environmental impact without destroying the cause and effect model across the original balanced scorecards perspectives.
 We recognise that these are a consequence of the organisation’s activities and behaviour.